Crawford Junction HUT

 Maintenance status

-Crawford Junction Hut and its access tracks and routes from the Styx valley via Lathrop Saddle and the Toaroha valley via Zit Saddles are fully maintained by DOC.
-The track in the lower Kokatahi and essential sections of an old NZFS route up the TL of the valley from Boo Boo Hut are being maintained by the Permolat Group.
+Crawford Junction Hut and its access tracks and routes from the Styx valley via Lathrop Saddle and the Toaroha valley via Zit Saddle are fully maintained by the Department of Conservation.
+The tracks in the lower and mid-Kokatahi including essential sections of an old NZFS route up the TL of the valley from Boo Boo Hut are being maintained by the outdoor community.
+The latest to take an interest in the Crawford Junction route is Daniel Gillies of the Christchurch Tramping Club.

 Location

 Kokatahi catchment.
 Map BV19.
 Grid Ref: E1455989/ N5242063 (BV19 560 421).
 Altitude 433m.
 Crawford Junction Hut is located at the junction of the Crawford and Kokatahi Rivers.
 It is on the Lathrop Saddle - Zit Saddle circuit, a reasonably popular wilderness route of moderate difficulty.
 The forest around the hut is predominantly rata/ kamahi and hardwood.
 There is a fairly large open river flat downriver from the Junction, and the hut site is open and sunny.
-The Lathrop - Zit circuit has become more popular post-covid with over 30 parties passing through Crawford Junction in 2023.
+The Lathrop - Zit circuit is a reasonably popular one with over 30 parties passing through Crawford Junction in 2023.
 Getting to the Hut from either the Styx or Toaroha road end takes a good two to three days.
-The valley route which requires higher levels of skill and fitness can be done in 7-9 hours by an experienced party.
+The valley route which requires higher levels of skill and fitness can be done in 8-10 hours by a fit, experienced party.

 Access

-It's now quicker to get to Crawford Junction up the main Kokatahi valley however for many years this wasn't the case.
-Official maintenance of the track from Boo Boo Hut ceased in the 1980's and in the ensuing years this part of the valley achieved considerable notoriety for its roughness, with hut book accounts aplenty of epic trips.
+For the first time in many years, it is quicker to get to Crawford Junction up the main Kokatahi valley than via the DOC maintained Lathrop - Zit Saddle circuit.
+Official maintenance of the track up from Boo Boo Hut ceased in the 1980s and in the ensuing years the route garnered considerable notoriety for its unforgiving roughness.
+Hut books contained accounts aplenty of epic trips.
 Permolat volunteers reopened the track from Boo Boo to the Twins swingbridge in 2005, and some of the bluff detours on the TR from the 3-wire that replaced the bridge to the Junction were cut and marked in 2017.
-The 3-wire was badly damaged by a slip and removed by DOC in July 2021, so we went back in and opened up an old NZFS route on the TL.
-This hadn't been maintained since the early 1970's and had pretty much vanished back into the bush.
-A route was cruise-taped as close as possible to the old trackline which still had the very odd bit of original permolat here and there.
-In October 2021 a Permolat team went in and recut and marked the bush sections of the route.
+The 3-wire was badly damaged by a slip and removed by DOC in July 2021, so we went back in and opened up the old New Zealand Forest Service route on the TL which hadn't been maintained since the early 1970s and had pretty much vanished back into the bush.
+A route was cruise-taped as close as possible to the old trackline and a Permolat team went in and recut and marked the bush sections.
 The re-established track is rough and unformed, but well-marked.
 It crosses some actively unstable patches and has a few sections of boulder travel.
-Three short bush detours that allow passage from the Crawford confluence up to the Kokatahi cableway were added a month later.
-As mentioned above, a DOC track cutting team kindly did a chainsaw run on their way out from some work they were doing in the upper valley in June of this year,
+Three short bush detours that allow passage from the Crawford confluence up to the Kokatahi cableway were later added.
+A DOC track cutting team did a chainsaw run on their way out from some work in the upper valley in June 2023.

-Crawford Junction Hut and its access tracks and routes from the Styx valley via Lathrop Saddle and the Toaroha valley via Zit Saddles are fully maintained by DOC.
-The track in the lower Kokatahi and essential sections of an old NZFS route up the TL of the valley from Boo Boo Hut are being maintained by the Permolat Group.
+Crawford Junction Hut and its access tracks and routes from the Styx valley via Lathrop Saddle and the Toaroha valley via Zit Saddle are fully maintained by the Department of Conservation.
+The tracks in the lower and mid-Kokatahi including essential sections of an old NZFS route up the TL of the valley from Boo Boo Hut are being maintained by the outdoor community.
+The latest to take an interest in the Crawford Junction route is Daniel Gillies of the Christchurch Tramping Club.

 Location

 Kokatahi catchment.
 Map BV19.
 Grid Ref: E1455989/ N5242063 (BV19 560 421).
 Altitude 433m.
 Crawford Junction Hut is located at the junction of the Crawford and Kokatahi Rivers.
 It is on the Lathrop Saddle - Zit Saddle circuit, a reasonably popular wilderness route of moderate difficulty.
 The forest around the hut is predominantly rata/ kamahi and hardwood.
 There is a fairly large open river flat downriver from the Junction, and the hut site is open and sunny.
-The Lathrop - Zit circuit has become more popular post-covid with over 30 parties passing through Crawford Junction in 2023.
+The Lathrop - Zit circuit is a reasonably popular one with over 30 parties passing through Crawford Junction in 2023.
 Getting to the Hut from either the Styx or Toaroha road end takes a good two to three days.
-The valley route which requires higher levels of skill and fitness can be done in 7-9 hours by an experienced party.
+The valley route which requires higher levels of skill and fitness can be done in 8-10 hours by a fit, experienced party.

 Access

-It's now quicker to get to Crawford Junction up the main Kokatahi valley however for many years this wasn't the case.
-Official maintenance of the track from Boo Boo Hut ceased in the 1980's and in the ensuing years this part of the valley achieved considerable notoriety for its roughness, with hut book accounts aplenty of epic trips.
+For the first time in many years, it is quicker to get to Crawford Junction up the main Kokatahi valley than via the DOC maintained Lathrop - Zit Saddle circuit.
+Official maintenance of the track up from Boo Boo Hut ceased in the 1980s and in the ensuing years the route garnered considerable notoriety for its unforgiving roughness.
+Hut books contained accounts aplenty of epic trips.
 Permolat volunteers reopened the track from Boo Boo to the Twins swingbridge in 2005, and some of the bluff detours on the TR from the 3-wire that replaced the bridge to the Junction were cut and marked in 2017.
-The 3-wire was badly damaged by a slip and removed by DOC in July 2021, so we went back in and opened up an old NZFS route on the TL.
-This hadn't been maintained since the early 1970's and had pretty much vanished back into the bush.
-A route was cruise-taped as close as possible to the old trackline which still had the very odd bit of original permolat here and there.
-In October 2021 a Permolat team went in and recut and marked the bush sections of the route.
+The 3-wire was badly damaged by a slip and removed by DOC in July 2021, so we went back in and opened up the old New Zealand Forest Service route on the TL which hadn't been maintained since the early 1970s and had pretty much vanished back into the bush.
+A route was cruise-taped as close as possible to the old trackline and a Permolat team went in and recut and marked the bush sections.
 The re-established track is rough and unformed, but well-marked.
 It crosses some actively unstable patches and has a few sections of boulder travel.
-Three short bush detours that allow passage from the Crawford confluence up to the Kokatahi cableway were added a month later.
-As mentioned above, a DOC track cutting team kindly did a chainsaw run on their way out from some work they were doing in the upper valley in June of this year,
+Three short bush detours that allow passage from the Crawford confluence up to the Kokatahi cableway were later added.
+A DOC track cutting team did a chainsaw run on their way out from some work in the upper valley in June 2023.

 From Crawford Junction the Top Crawford Hut route follows the riverbed for around 15 minutes, then enters the bush and passes through a nice patch of rata forest before hitting Farquharson Creek.
 This is a big stream that is impassable when it's running high.
 There used to be a swingbridge over it way back, but it got washed away.
 The track undulates along the river for around one km, then does a steepish climb before levelling and sidling at quite a high level above the Crawford River.
 It passes through montane and subalpine forest on its gradual ascent to the top basin.
 The last 15-20 minutes before the basin is river travel.
 The track was recut by DOC in June 2023 and is in good condition currently.
 Allow 3-4 hours for the trip up.

-The track from Crawford Junction Hut to Top Kokatahi Hut follows the TR of the upper Kokatahi until just past the first side-creek, where a cableway provides access to the TL.
-The track follows the TL for around four kilometres to a swingbridge which takes you back to the TR.
-From here to the Hut travel is rough, however the tracked bits are good going.
-Just below the Hut the River has cut against the bank in a couple of places and a couple of short scrub bashes are required.
-The track was recut by DOC in 2023.
-Allow 5 plus hours to get to Top Kokatahi Hut from Crawford Junction currently.
+The route from Crawford Junction Hut to Top Kokatahi is a mix of riverbed travel and track.
+The track initially follows the TR of the Kokatahi until just past the first side-creek, where a cableway provides access to the TL.
+The track follows the TL for around four kilometres to a swingbridge where crosses back to the TR.
+From here to the Hut travel is rough and bouldery with two fords of the River necessary.
+The tracked bits are still in reasonably good shape, although a lot of the small stuff that was left unattended in the previous cut (2023) is starting to crowd the track or obscure markers.
+The fords would be uncrossable after heavy rain.
+A fit party should allow 4.5-5 hours to get to Top Kokatahi Hut from Crawford Junction while slower or less experienced parties a probably going to take considerably longer.

 Type

 The original Crawford Junction Hut was probably built by the Department of Internal Affairs in the early/ mid 1950’s and extended at some point when NZFS took over the valley.
 Bill Johnson was a culler at the time and did a lot of early hut building.
 He first used the Hut in April 1960 and said it was already extended by then, badly in need of care, and not a lot of fun to sleep in with rats and possums rustling around at night.
 It was also reputed by some to have a ghost in residence.
 Lands and Survey built the new Hut next to the old one which served as a drying shed for possumers until removed by DOC in the early 2000's.
 The current Hut is a wooden cladded structure, the inside walls and floor timber-lined, and has a spacious veranda at the front.
 There are six bunks with mattresses, and a wood burner, and the Hut is cozy when the burner is cranked up.
 There is a roof-fed water tank and a loo that has an impressive barrier fence to stop people falling three metres down onto the riverbed.
 The only downside to the Hut's design is that rats are easily able to get into the ceiling cavity.
-Luckily, they seem to confine themselves to this space, rustle about a bit in the early evening, then quieten down for the night.
+Some ongoing rodent control is needed by hut users to stay on top of this.

 Condition

 Crawford Junction Hut is in good condition currently.
 In 2018 DOC Hokitika did a good round of maintenance and site clearance.
 The rats had made a bit of a mess in the roof cavity, eating out a lot of the building paper and insulation, as well as a small section of the ceiling.
 The roof iron had to be removed to clean it up.
 The old wood burner was removed and a new one installed and shifted into the corner of the Hut.
 This may have created a new problem as bits of chewed building paper or other rat detritus may be coming into contact with the flue up in the roof space and creating a fire risk.
-Subsequent reports have highlighted the rat problem which appears to be ongoing although none were present when we stayed there in January 2023.
-By this time however the hut supply of rat bait had been used up.
+There is a bait station and a supply of baits for the rats.

 Routes